Lydia Hollingsworth Holaday, 1818-1895

 Lydia's father, Ezekial, was the son of Joseph Hollingsworth and Margaret Hammer Wright.
 Their marriage was recorded at Bush River MM, SC - June 4, 1768.
 This was Joseph's second marriage.
 His first wife was Martha Hannah Frost, to which she and Joseph had two sons; Jonathon and David.
 David was the latter born, in 1765, so wife Frost died between 1765 and 1768.

-Joseph had (at least) five children with Margaret Hammer Wright.
+Joseph had (at least) five children with Margaret Hammer.
 Levi, Isaac, Jacob, Richard and our Ezekial.

 Ezekiel took his family to Indiana.
 The document: Territorial Papers of the US; Volume Number: Vol 7; Page Number: 691; Family Number: 101 shows Ezekiel's name on a petition in Indiana Territory, dated 12 Dec 1809, to Congress by citizens of the territory asking for voting rights for all white males over 21 who paid taxes or fulfilled militia duty.
 They also ask to be allowed to ch XXXXXXXX .